 In the US vitamin E supplementation is common.
-Most health food store multiples contain 200-400 IU per daily dose.
+Most health food store multiples contain 100-200 IU d-alpha tocopherol per daily dose.
 I prefer Gamma E Complex at not more than 200 IU daily.
 Higher levels of E have a reverse effect.
 In fact, high levels of E actually reduce levels of vitamin K, not a good idea for postmenopausal women needing to keep or rebuild bone or heart patients using omega-3 and vitamin K to prevent or reverse arteriosclerosis.

 Finding vitamin K is much harder, whether in foods or in a supplement.
 The DRI is 90 mcg. but just 1 mg (1,000 mcg, more than 10 times the DRI) has reversed bone loss in post-menopausal women, reducing urinary calcium loss by 25% within a few days of starting supplementation.
-10 mg (10,000 mcg) of vitamin K daily has been used by our space program to prevent bone loss in astronauts during weightlessness.
+10 mg (10,000 mcg) of vitamin K MK-4 daily has been used by our space program to prevent bone loss in astronauts during weightlessness.
 MK-4 45 mg has been used successfully to treat some types of cancer in Japan.

 A study published April 2001 in Kardiologie correlated low levels of vitamin K to under-carboxylated MGP (a protein that reflect artery health).
 The conclusion?
 Low levels of K allow calcium to leave the bone, not be delivered to the bone and promote the deposition of calcium in soft tissues.
 The study determined the lowest level of vitamin K to reach sufficiency is 900 mcg, just under 1 mg.